-Reality is over-rated.
+Reality is overrated.
 But words have the ability to transport and enchant us.
-Here is a little story I will share with you . . .
-A long time ago my lovely grade four teacher took me out of class.
+I’ll share a little story with you . . .
+A long time ago, my lovely grade four teacher took me out of class.
 She removed her wristwatch and put it to her ear, moving it slowly away.
-Next she repeated this to the side of my head and asked me if I could hear the ‘tick-tick’.
-After repeating the process on my other ear I realised she was testing my hearing.
-I felt very important to receive such personal attention.
-My hearing it seemed, was OK.
-It was just that my nine-year-old mind had a habit of wandering off.
+Next, she repeated this to the side of my head and asked me if I could hear the ‘tick-tick’.
+After repeating the process on my other ear, I realised she was testing my hearing.
+Such personal attention made me feel important.
+My hearing, it seemed, was OK.
+It was just that my nine-year-old mind had a tendency to wander.
 Hasn’t changed much.

 At the end-of-year diary-signing session at this country school, the teacher wrote in my autograph book, ‘To Mark with his head in the clouds, may he have lots of nice dreams and maybe one day bring one back’.

-Later my ‘absent-mindfulness’ paid off when I was awarded the school’s book prize for writing and designing a cut-out book with words and pictures.
+A couple of years later, my absent-mindfulness paid off when I received the school’s book prize for writing and designing a word & picture book.

 So I have my feet firmly planted in mid-air.

 Early jobs included fruit picking, house painting, milking cows.
 I trained as a teacher and took up professional tennis coaching.
-I travelled and explored the Franklin River in Tasmania’s south-west wilderness.
-To document the adventure I bought an old Remington cast-iron typewriter and started thumping away at the keys – to ‘enlighten the world’.
+I travelled and explored the Franklin River in Tasmania’s south-west wilderness; then bought an old Remington cast-iron typewriter and started thumping away at the keys to document the adventure.

-I studied journalism at the University of Canberra and was awarded a Bachelor of Education in Professional Writing in 1991, majoring in journalism and freelance writing.
+I studied journalism at the University of Canberra and was awarded a Bachelor of Education in Professional Writing in 1991, with a major in journalism.

 Along the way, a wife appeared, followed by three fantastic kids.
-Then I blinked a few times and the kids turned into grand-kids.
+I blinked a few times, and the kids turned into grandkids.
 As we increase chronologically, I’m sure time becomes more elastic.
-Slingshots us along our journey.
-But, after all, is only a number.
+It seems to slingshot us along our journey.

-I worked as a journalist and photographer for country newspapers, writing news, feature stories and business profiles.
-I started a small business and became a freelance journalist and professional photographer.
+I worked as a journalist and photographer for regional newspapers, and also freelanced.
 The Canberra Photographic Society awarded me Photographer of the Year in 2001.
 I staged a couple of exhibitions and published thousands of images.

-I wrote corporate and government reports; handled media for a couple of CEOs and wrote on business, medical, environmental and social justice issues.
+I wrote a couple of books for the government, on health and transport.
+Also handled media for a couple of CEOs and wrote on business, medical, environmental and social justice issues.

-I published another two books: a coffee table book entitled Fiji and Tavewa – In Search of Robinson Crusoe; also my dear old mum’s life story, This That and the Other, which set the ball rolling on memoir.
+Then published two books: a coffee table travel memoir entitled Fiji and Tavewa – In Search of Robinson Crusoe; and my dear mum’s life story, This That and the Other, which propelled me into memoir.

-I wrote personal and business profiles as longer, feature articles.
-I’m fascinated by the lives ordinary folk can have; and the way they can transform their lives.
-Then a book called Majura Parkway – Gateway to a Capital, for the ACT Government.
+I’m fascinated by the lives of ordinary folk and the way they can transform their lives.

-Somewhere along the line I disposed of the cast-iron typewriter.
-One bloke reckoned it might make a decent boat anchor.
-The country ‘strine’ speaking voice (from Narrandera) is still with me, as is my predisposition for a dream world – the world my kindly teacher was so concerned about.
+Somewhere along the line, I disposed of the cast-iron typewriter.
+One bloke reckoned it might make a pretty good boat anchor.
+The country ‘Strine’ speaking voice (from Narrandera) is still with me, as is my predisposition for a dream world – the world my kindly teacher was so concerned about.
 But there are more important things.
-There are just too many good stories out there to miss.
-And be entranced.
+There are just too many good stories to be entranced by.

 Mark Koehler, founder LifeStory Writing